kimodolux/fpl-metrics-app/etl/README.md

 # ETLs

 ## Daily
-Bootstrap data inserted into snowflake.
+Bootstrap data appended into snowflake.

 ### Process:
 1. API fetches bootstrap data and saves to S3 as a compressed JSON